 If you flip over any carpet, there’s something else important — the backing.
 The underside of a carpet is also called the backing.
 It secures the tufts and gives the carpet additional strength and dimensional stability.
 Most carpets have a double backing: the primary backing – where the yarn is tufted into, and the secondary backing which is the outer material.
 You may also hear the term “unitary backing,” which is a heavy application of coating applied directly to the carpet’s back without using a secondary backing.

-Depending on the performance requirements, carpet backings can be made from different types of material, (jute, polypropylene, rubber, etc.) and can have a number of additional treatments applied, including anti-stain, anti-microbial and anti-static.
+Depending on the performance requirements, commercial carpet backings can be made from different types of material, (jute, polypropylene, rubber, etc.) and can have a number of additional treatments applied, including anti-stain, anti-microbial and anti-static.
 Performance becomes increasingly important when you analyze the type of environment where the carpet will be installed.
 In order to have the product meet your performance expectations consider the degree of traffic, whether or not wear and tear will be a factor and if moisture-resistance and stain-resistance are important.
 Carpet backings are generally available in three types: Standard, Performance, and High Performance.

 Standard Backing — This the lowest level and is mostly used on carpets for residential applications.
 Products with this backing can be used commercially, but there is potential for wrinkling or buckling if it is used in high traffic areas.
 This backing cannot be used in commercial facilities where rolling traffic is present.